-But I was starting to feel exhausted.
+I was feeling exhausted at all times.
 My days were turning into a nightmare.

-I could wake up feeling relatively well rested, but after around three hours I was getting very tired and sleepy.
+I could wake up feeling relatively well rested, but after around three hours (sometimes less) I would get very tired and sleepy.
 By noon, I was exhausted.
-Eating lunch helped a bit with my energy level, but I usually had to nap on an almost daily basis.
+Eating lunch helped a bit with my energy levels, but I usually had to nap on an almost daily basis.

-And despite all this, I was still usually tired the entire day.
+And despite all this, I was still feeling tired throughout the entire day.

-After being diagnosed, my doctor told me that my extreme tiredness could be a result of my fatty liver.
+After being diagnosed, my doctor told me that my extreme tiredness could be a result of my fatty liver disease.
 She also assured me that things should improve as I work on reversing my condition.

 But before it got better, in my case, things got worse.
 This happened a few months after starting my diet and it was the breaking point for me.
 I was so exhausted that I couldn’t even work.